 So it all comes down to Android vs. iPhone.

-In 2016 Android had a slight edge over iPhone, but as of 2017 iPhone has caught up.
-Both operating systems are neck and neck, so you can pick either of them.
+In 2016 Android had a slight edge over iPhone, but 2017 saw iPhone catching up.
+Now in 2018, both operating systems are neck and neck so you can pick either of them.

-However, as of October 2017, only iOs has a dedicated app for tradingview.com, one of the top charting providers in the industry.
+However, as of Summer 2018, only iOS has a dedicated app for tradingview.com, one of the top charting providers in the industry.
 If you use TradingView, you might consider getting an iOs.